How to get a 5 Star Hygiene Rating When Rebranding

 The EHO inspection closely examines any changes since the last inspection, particularly new menu items.
 The inspector will be looking at what is actually in place, what your management system states is in place, and whether you are meeting legal requirements set down in food law.
 Best practice counts here too.
 They will:

-– Have detailed conversations with you and your staff, assessing your knowledge and awareness of food risks relating to items on the menu
+🔹 Have detailed conversations with you and your staff, assessing knowledge and awareness of food risks relating to your menu.

 1. Allow sufficient preparation time: Aim for at least three months before relaunching to iron out any problems.
 And if you plan to use a food safety consultant, invite them in during the early planning and design stages.